d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 To very briefly explain the invocation; Our `default.nix` is in the shape that most packages in nixpkgs have: a function that takes in some inputs and produces a derivation.
-Here the inputs are exlusively the dependencies our derivation has (`stdenv`) but often there can also be toggles for configuration.
+Here the inputs are exclusively the dependencies our derivation has (`stdenv`) but often there can also be toggles for configuration.
 Since our expressions are not located within `nixpkgs` and are not wired up like other packages, we have to call the functions ourselves in an expression (`-E /